awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 1. For **Storage Type**, choose a value for the DB instance, and type a value for **Allocated Storage**\.
 If you are modifying your DB instance to use the Provisioned IOPS storage type, then also provide a **Provisioned IOPS** value\.
 For more information, see [Modifying IOPS and Storage Settings for a DB Instance That Uses Provisioned IOPS Storage](#USER_PIOPS.Modify)\.
 ![\[Modify the storage type of a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/modify-storage-type.png)

+1. Choose**Continue** to move to the next screen\.

-1. To immediately initiate conversion of the DB instance to use the new storage type, select the **Apply Immediately** check box\.
-If the check box is cleared \(the default\), the changes are applied during the next maintenance window\.
+1. To immediately initiate conversion of the DB instance to use the new storage type, select the **Apply Immediately** check box in the **Scheduling of Modifications** section\.
+If you want the changes to be applied in the next maintenance window, choose that option\.
 An immediate outage occurs when the conversion is applied\.
 For more information about storage, see [Storage for Amazon RDS](CHAP_Storage.md)\.

-1. When the settings are as you want them, choose **Continue**\.
+1. When the settings are as you want them, choose **Modify DB Instance**\.

 ### CLI<a name="w3ab1c25c31c10c11"></a>